Closings and cancellations due to COVID-19

 In a statement from Robbie Gill, chief executive officer of YMCA of the Chesapeake, offered several online resources for those looking for a workout in the interim.
 There’s a YMCA 360 program on YouTube and Les Mills On Demand Workouts available free of charge.

-Y officials are looking into re-opening but only to provide childcare for first responders and medical personnel.

-Freedom Hills Therapeutic Riding Program and Rolling Hills Ranch in Port Deposit has closed and all riding lessons are cancelled through March 31.
+Freedom Hills Therapeutic Riding Program and Rolling Hills Ranch in Port Deposit has closed and all riding lessons are cancelled until further notice.

-Ray of Hope Mission Center in Port Deposit will be closed until March 30.
+Ray of Hope Mission Center in Port Deposit will be closed until further notice.
 The staff will be on site deep cleaning the facility on Craigtown Road.
 Watch their Facebook page for pop up food giveaways.

 Businesses

+Syckle recently participated in a webinar on emergency relief resources and can offer businesses step by step assistance with the SBA loans and grants being offered.

+For those who want to attend, there is a March 26 webinar at 1 p.m.
+To register for the free event go here: https://mdsbdc.ecenterdirect.com/events/16164

-Pizza Boy in Rising Sun Towne Center closed Sunday night at 9 and will stay closed for the next two weeks, its owner announced on Facebook.
+Pizza Boy in Rising Sun Towne Center closed March 22 and will stay closed for the next two weeks, its owner announced on Facebook.

 Vince Sestito said the pandemic has him concerned for family, friends and customers.